1992 Currie Cup Central / Rural Series: Competition

 There were nine participating teams in the 1992 Currie Cup Central / Rural Series, the five teams from the 1992 Currie Cup Central B competition and the four teams from the 1992 Currie Cup Rural A competition.
 These teams played the teams from the other league once over the course of the season, either at home or away.
-Teams received two points for a win and one points for a draw.
+Teams received two points for a win and one point for a draw.